rob-metalinkage/cityrdf-bblocks-review/citygml-owl/README.md

         for each package it will be different"
 ```

+### 2) Strict semantics

-2) Strict semantics: each property of the kind having more than one class in its domain is defined with `owl:unionOf` for its range and if necessary for its domain
+Each property of the kind having more than one class in its domain is defined with `owl:unionOf` for its range and if necessary for its domain

 ```turtle
 common:boundary a owl:ObjectProperty ;